-4 The procedures for the investigation of Fairness and Privacy complaints are available on Ofcom's website at http://stakeholders.ofcom.org.uk/broadcasting/guidance/complaints-sanctions/fairness/ 5 By virtue of section 3(4)(g) of the 2003 Act, Ofcom must also have regard to the need to secure that the application of standards in relation to the inclusion of offensive and harmful material is in the manner which best guarantees an appropriate level of freedom of expression.
+4 The procedures for the investigation of Fairness and Privacy complaints are available on Ofcom's website at http://stakeholders.ofcom.org.uk/broadcasting/quidance/complaints-sanctions/fairness/ 5 By virtue of section 3(4)(g) of the 2003 Act, Ofcom must also have regard to the need to secure that the application of standards in relation to the inclusion of offensive and harmful material is in the

 6 References to "programmes" in these Procedures include teletext, subtitles, and anything included in television and radio services, other than most forms of advertising (Complaints about advertising and teleshopping are in general investigated by the Advertising Standards Authority ("the ASA").
-However, Ofcom is responsible for the regulation of certain advertising requirements, such as political advertising, Participation TV, complaints about Fairness and Privacy in advertising ("COSTA") (see paragraph 1.5) which are investigated by Ofcom under these Procedures or Ofcom's Procedures for the consideration and adjudication of Fairness and Privacy complaints).
+However, Ofcom is responsible for the regulation of certain advertising requirements, such as political advertising, Participation TV, complaints about Fairness and Privacy in advertisements, and complaints or cases concerning the Code on the Scheduling of Television Advertising ("COSTA") (see paragraph 1.5) which are investigated by Ofcom under these Procedures or Ofcom's Procedures for the consideration and adjudication of Fairness and Privacy complaints).